sendrosath/lsm303dlhc_ros/README.md

 ```
 > **Note** This will configure catkin_make with Python 3.
 You may then proceed to use just catkin_make for subsequent builds.

-**Warning** Before you catkin_make make sure you have the LSM303DHLC module.
-Otherwise you gonna need to make the following changes on [scripts/imu_data_publisher.py](scripts/imu_data_publisher.py).
+**Warning** Before you catkin_make make sure you have the LSM303DLHC module.
+Otherwise, if you have LSM303AGR you gonna need to make the following changes on [scripts/imu_data_publisher.py](scripts/imu_data_publisher.py):

-For LSM303AGR you need to make the following changes:

 * on line 4:
 ```